 Novel uses of idioms and commonly understood metaphors engage a prior frame of reference.
 They rely on a base of knowledge that the listener might show up with on their own.
 They begin in a way that’s engaged with others.
 Songs like Hostage-O, My Shit’s Fucked Up and Don’t Let Us Get Sick derive strength from the opposite end of the spectrum, of something spoken in solitude.

 I remember I was fifteen by the time I started to appreciate Ourselves to Know and it was because I was ripping my dad’s CD on a disc-writing machine my mom installed in her stereo.
 I had to start and stop each song.
 It required a little more attention than recording a blank tape.
-Since I pretty much had to listen to the whole album in order to make the copy, I had to make sure to stop the disc-writer at the same time the song ended.
+The disc-writer had to be stopped at the same time the song ended, so I pretty much had to listen to the whole album in order to make the copy.
 This was easier if I just hung out next to the stereo and listened to each song closely.
 When I got to Ourselves to Know, the second to last song, it became one of my favorite lyrics.
 It still is.

 Among my favorites on the Life’ll Kill Ya song cycle, Ourselves to Know shares the title of favorite with Don’t Let Us Get Sick.
 Jill Sobule would perform that song often when she toured with Warren and he would cover her song I Kissed a Girl, lending his own quirkiness to a male gender-flip of a song about romance between females.
 After Warren’s death, she offered her cover to the tribute album Enjoy Every Sandwich and it’s probably my favorite from that collection.
 On a mix CD I made as a teenager, I put Jill Sobule’s cover of Don’t Let Us Get Sick after You Got Lucky by Tom Petty and before Exploration B / Haunted, by Poe.